ORCADIAN WILDLIFE, BIODIVERSITY & THE CLIMATE CHANGE EMERGENCY:

 - Orcadian Wildlife is based at Gerraquoy Organic Farm, and we’ve created a 0.97 ha (2.4 acres) wildflower meadow on site which is used by the rare Great-yellow Bumblebee and many other invertebrates.
 We also plant an annual Wild Bird Crop which helps both invertebrates and birds throughout the year.

-- Gerraquoy Organic Farm is certified organic annually, and no pesticides or inorganic fertilisers have been used on our small farm for more than 30 years.
+- No pesticides or inorganic fertilisers have been used at Gerraquoy Farm for more than 30 years.

 - Provide information through dedicated contracts to help our guests quantify carbon emissions caused by flights to our destinations, and encourage guests to purchase carbon offset options to help with the planting of native broad-leaved trees at Gerraquoy.

-- Plant 1.38 ha (3.4 acres) at Gerraquoy Organic Farm with 3,000 native broad-leaved trees to help offset carbon emissions caused by Orcadian Wildlife.
-This will sequester over 3 tonnes of CO2 per annum and Orcadian Wildlife will become Carbon-positive by 2021.
+- Have planted 1.38 ha (3.4 acres) at Gerraquoy Organic Farm with 3,500 native broad-leaved trees to help offset carbon emissions caused by Orcadian Wildlife.
+This sequesters around 2 tonnes of CO2 per annum and will help Orcadian Wildlife become Carbon-positive by 2022/23.

-- Our sister business will remove all cattle from Gerraquoy Organic Farm, and rely on seasonal grazing by neighbouring sheep for grassland and wildflower management.
-This will prevent the equivalent of around 9.2t of CO2 being released at Gerraquoy organic Farm each year by our own cattle.
+- Our sister business has removed all cattle from Gerraquoy Farm, and now partners with neighbours who supply seasonal grazing using sheep for grassland and wildflower management.
+This will prevent the equivalent of around 9.2t of CO2 being released at Gerraquoy Farm each year by our own cattle.

-- Individual clients will continue to be advised of flight and travel impacts through dedicated contracts and encouraged to participate in our tree-planting initiative and offset their CO2.
+- Individual clients will continue to be advised of flight and travel impacts through dedicated contracts and encouraged to participate in our tree-planting initiatives to offset their CO2.

-ORCADIAN WILDLIFE & GERRAQUOY ORGANIC FARM HAVE INVESTED OVER £100,000 IN CARBON REDUCTION INTIATIVES IN THE LAST DECADE AND WILL BECOME CARBON POSITIVE BY 2022.
+ORCADIAN WILDLIFE & GERRAQUOY FARM HAVE INVESTED OVER £100,000 IN CARBON REDUCTION INTIATIVES IN THE LAST DECADE AND WILL BECOME CARBON POSITIVE BY 2022/23.